Botlhale-AI/docusaurus/docs/0 - Platform/bot-builder/1 - Intents.md

 Use the following steps to delete an intent.

 1. From the Intents Manager page, click on the Delete icon corresponding to the intent you wish to remove.
-2. A pop-up window appears, prompting you to confirm this action by clickling the `Delete Intent` button.
+2. A pop-up window appears, prompting you to confirm this action by clicking the `Delete Intent` button.

 :::danger

-Deleting an intent deletes all of its related content.
+Deleting an intent permanently deletes any example values associated with that intent.
 This cannot be restored.

-Deleting an intent also permanently deletes all the examples and responses also get permanently deleted.
-This also cannot be restored.

 :::